aishwaryaa-01/Intern-Work/int-ml-5/readme.md

  * Vivek Gagiya (Introduction, Edit)

-** All the Images are original and not taken from any source.
-They are all uploaded from author's pinterest account.
+** Note: All the Images are original and not taken from any source.
+They are all uploaded by author in pinterest and taken from author's pinterest account.